 Nevada’s New Pay Equity and Transparency Law

-In the recently ended 81st Session of the Nevada Legislature, a total of 1,022 pieces of legislation were introduced between both houses, 515 bills made it to the Governor’s desk for final approval, and many were signed into law that affect employers, including Senate Bill 293 which addresses pay equity and transparency.
+In the 81st Session of the Nevada Legislature, a total of 1,022 pieces of legislation were introduced between both houses, 515 bills made it to the Governor’s desk for final approval, and many were signed into law that affect employers, including Senate Bill 293 which addresses pay equity and transparency.
 Effective October 1, 2021, this new Nevada law creates new obligations for employers and specifies prohibited actions.
-Philip Mannelly, an employment, construction, and commercial litigation attorney in our Reno office, provides the summary outline below to help employers understand what they must, may and cannot do under SB 293.
+Philip Mannelly, a construction, commercial and employment litigation attorney in our Reno office, provides the summary outline below to help employers understand what they must, may and cannot do under SB 293.
 Please contact Phil if you need assistance implementing this new law in your organization.

 Private and Public Employers:

 - SB 293 applies to private employers, public employers, and employment agencies which are defined as “any person regularly undertaking with or without compensation to procure employees for an employer or to procure for employees opportunities to work for an employer.”